15 Top-Rated Things to Do in Folsom, CA

 This non-profit institution contains four rooms packed with things to see, as well as outdoor exhibits and artifacts on the museum's grounds.
 Exhibits include photographs, artifacts, and a macabre collection of contraband items and fatal accident accounts.
 Newspaper articles detailing various escape attempts also hang on the walls.
 An intricate Ferris wheel made from toothpicks by an inmate is one of the most popular exhibits at the museum.

 Museum admission is two dollars per visitor, and it's easy to spend a couple of hours wandering between exhibits.

 Official site: http://bighouseprisonmuseum.org/

-Granite Bay also has dedicated barbecue areas and large grassy spots for an array of summertime activities.
-The Snack Bar at Granite Bay offers non-motorized boat rentals throughout the summer season.
-Granite Bay also features a public boat ramp.
+Granite Bay features a public boat ramp and a day-use swimming beach with lifeguards on duty during the summer.
+It also has dedicated barbecue areas and large grassy spots for an array of summertime activities.
+The Snack Bar at Granite Bay offers non-motorized boat rentals throughout the same summer season.

 Address: Beals Point, Granite Bay, California